 Updated by Farah in June 2022 and by Felix in May 2023

-If you’re coming to Paris, to visit the Louvre is probably on your to-do list.
-You also probably want to see, more than anything else, the Mona Lisa portrait by Leonardo da Vinci.
-Many people only come to the Louvre to do see the enigmatic lady.
+If you’re coming to Paris, the Louvre is probably on your to-do list.
+You also probably want to see, more than anything else, the most famous painting in that particular museum: the Mona Lisa.
+A portrait painting created by Leonardo da Vinci.
+Many people only come to the Louvre just to see this enigmatic lady.
 And that is quite understandable.
-It is the most famous and the most visited painting in the world.
-Plus, it is also considered to be the most valuable work of art ever.
-So, whenever people come to the Louvre, they rush towards her and have a couple of selfies with her ;)

 First, on my top 10 paintings in the Louvre Museum is “Le Portement de la Croix” by Biagio d’Antonio.
 Biagio d’Antonio is an Italian Renaissance artist, who also contributed to the decoration of the Sistine Chapel.
 “Le Portement de la Croix” is believed to have been produced between 1480 and 1520.
 It entered the Louvre Museum in 1814.

 The painting depicts the moment Jesus had to carry his cross to his own crucifixion.
 This piece of art is on my list for several reasons.
 There are many intriguing details.
 For instance, it is said that Jesus was tortured and whipped before his execution, but in this painting, he appears well-dressed and strong by the way he carries his cross.